MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    1. When prompted, provide a password for the built-in, local operationalization administrator account called 'admin'.
 Later, you can configure the server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](../deployr/../operationalize/configure-authentication.md#local).

    >[!NOTE]
    >Bypass the interactive steps to install the node and set an admin password using the command-line switches `-silentwebnodeinstall mypassword uri1,uri2`.
-Learn about all command line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).
+Learn about all command-line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).

 1. In the same utility, test the configuration.
 From the main utility menu, choose **Run Diagnostic Tests** and choose a [diagnostic test](../operationalize/configure-run-diagnostics.md).